 Chicken Pot Pie With Puff Pastry Video Tutorial

 What You’ll Need for This Chicken Pot Pie

 I like this recipe because you can probably find a majority of these ingredients in your pantry or refrigerator right now.

-- Cooked Chicken, Dark & Light Meat: I took the best little shortcut and bought an already prepared rotisserie chicken from the grocery store.
+- Cooked Chicken, Dark & Light Meat: I took the best little shortcut and bought an already prepared rotisserie chicken from the grocery store, because let’s face it, grocery store rotisserie chickens are top tier!
 I just shredded the meat & was ready to go!

 - Onions, Carrots, Celery, Leeks, Potatoes, Lemon Juice: These are all of the vegetables for the chicken pot pie.
 I did not add peas because I am not a huge fan of them, but feel free to mix and match your own add ins.

 - Flour & Butter: You will use the flour and butter to make the roux which will be the base for the velouté.

 - Chicken Stock: Warm chicken stock is mixed into the roux to make a velouté, or the thick gravy that will be the base for the pie.

 - Puff Pastry: Another perfect little shortcut!
 Instead of making my own pie dough for the top, I just topped the pie off with a piece of puff pastry.
 It can easily be found in your grocery stores freezer section, and bakes up into a beautiful and flaky golden brown crust.

 - In a hot large skillet add butter and sauté onions, leeks, carrots, and celery until they start to soften.
 Season with salt and white pepper.